On the interlace polynomials: Introduction

 If $F$ is a 4-regular graph with an Euler system $C$, then the circuit-nullity formula provides a bijective equivalence between these two information-sets.

-\begin{enumerate} \item the circuit partitions of $F$; each circuit partition is determined by choosing the $\phi,\chi$ or $\psi$ transition at each vertex, and is listed with the number of circuits it contains
+\begin{enumerate} \item List the circuit partitions of $F$; for each circuit partition, specify the corresponding choice of the $\phi,\chi$ or $\psi$ transition at each vertex, and also the number of circuits.

-\item the looped full subgraphs of $\mathcal{I}(F,C)$; each looped full subgraph is obtained by choosing to remove, retain or loop each vertex, and is listed with the $GF(2)$-nullity of its adjacency matrix \end{enumerate}
+\item List the looped full subgraphs of $\mathcal{I}(F,C)$; for each looped full subgraph, specify the corresponding decision to remove, retain or loop each vertex, and also the $GF(2)$-nullity of the adjacency matrix. \end{enumerate}

 This bijective equivalence tells us that the generating functions that record the sizes of (un)directed circuit partitions in $F$ -- or equivalently, the Martin polynomials -- can be reformulated as generating functions that record the binary nullities of adjacency matrices of (looped) full subgraphs of $\mathcal{I}(F,C)$.
 Observe that there is no reason the nullity-based reformulations of these generating functions should be restricted to interlacement graphs; the definitions extend unchanged to arbitrary simple graphs.
 The graph polynomial that extends the directed Martin polynomial, the \emph{(vertex-nullity) interlace polynomial} $q_{N}(G)$, was introduced by Arratia, Bollob\'{a}s and Sorkin \cite{A1, A2}.
 Their original definition extended the recursive description of the Martin polynomial, rather than the nullity-based reformulation; they derived the nullity-based form in \cite{A}, where they also introduced a two-variable interlace polynomial $q(G)$.
 Subsequently, Aigner and van der Holst \cite{AH} defined another interlace polynomial $Q(G)$, which extends the reformulated version of the undirected Martin polynomial.
 More recently, Courcelle \cite{C} introduced a multivariate interlace polynomial $C(G)$, which extends a logically equivalent form of the information described in item 2 above.
 These graph polynomials are related in various ways to the (un)restricted \textquotedblleft Tutte-Martin polynomials\textquotedblright\ of isotropic systems studied by\ Bouchet \cite{Bi3, B5}.